apostrophecms/moog/README.md

 Before making it available to the browser as JSON for use in a `moog.mirror` call.

 ## Changelog

+All tests passing.

+0.3.0: new `options` argument to `isDefined`, which may contain an `autoloader: false` property to prevent `isDefined` from attempting to test whether the type can be defined by the autoloader.

 0.2.3: exceptions thrown for attempts to synchronously create types with asynchronous beforeConstruct/construct/afterConstruct methods now include the correct name of the type or ancestor type that requires the call to be asynchronous.